wp-plugins/custom-metadata/readme.txt

 	, 'context' => 'normal' // (post only)
 	, 'priority' => 'default' // (post only)
 	, 'autosave' => false // (post only) Should the group be saved in autosave?
 NOT IMPLEMENTED YET!
+	, 'exclude' => '' // see below for details
+	, 'include' => '' // see below for details
 );
 `